thomasrobertgee/recipe-app/README.md

     * **Pantry Snapshot:** Lists a few items currently in the pantry.
     * **Budget Summary:** Displays current shopping list cost vs budget tracker.
     * **Recent Activity:** Shows recently saved recipes.
+    * **"My Favourite Shops" Module:** A new module showing active specials *only* from the user's followed suppliers.
+    * **"Featured Supplier" Module:** A module that highlights a specific featured supplier in the user's local area.
+- **Refocused "Local First" UI:** The `SpecialsPage` and `Dashboard` specials preview now default to a "Local Specials" tab, with supermarkets moved to a "Supermarket Comparison" tab.
 - **Robust Web Scraper:**
     - Utilizes **ScrapingBee** to bypass bot detection and render JavaScript-heavy pages.
     - Scrapes specific, high-value categories (e.g., "Meat & Seafood", "Fruit & Vegetables").